gokulprasant/Udemy-Clone-Website/README.md

 2. Course Listings Page
 Clean and structured layout for courses with titles, ratings, and prices.
 Hover effects to enhance interactivity.

-3. Responsive Design
+4. Responsive Design
 Fully optimized for desktop, tablet, and mobile devices.
 Flexible grid system to ensure seamless viewing on different screen sizes.
-4. Reusable Components
+5. Reusable Components
 Buttons, headers, and cards styled for consistency across the site.
 Modular CSS for easier maintenance and scalability.

-Technologies Used
+5.Technologies Used
 HTML5: Semantic elements for better accessibility and structure.
 CSS3: Advanced styling with flexbox, grid, and media queries to ensure a polished design.
 Goals of the Project